solidpixel/solidpixel.github.io/_posts/2021-03-06-astc-compared-redux.md

-It's true that astcenc 1.7 in `-medium` has measurably better image quality than ITC, with image quality increases averaging 1.5 dB, but it's ~20 times slower than ITC's slow mode and ~40 times slower than ITC's fast mode.
+It's true that astcenc 1.7 in `-medium` has measurably better image quality than ITC, with image quality increases averaging 1.5 dB, but it's ~20 times slower than ITC's slow mode and over 100 times slower than ITC's fast mode.
 Image quality is great and all, but, just like compilation speed, faster compression means a more productive development team.

 When I took over as maintainer for the astcenc project in mid-2019 the challenge I set myself was to deliver as much of the ASTC format image quality